Introduction: Otto DIY - Build Your Own Robot in One Hour!

 7. Dupont F/F cable connectors 10cm x6.

-8. 4 AA Battery case stacked
+8. 4 AA Battery case stacked with switch soldered

 9. AA alkaline batteries x4.
 1.5V each

-10. Mini cross screwdriver. important magnetized
+10. Mini cross screwdriver. it is important to be magnetized you will se why ;)

 And then you only need to 3D print 6 parts in total: